-Seeing orange on a regular basis can be frustrating.
+Seeing orange regularly can be frustrating.

 Check the Wi-Fi

 If not, perhaps your Wi-Fi is the problem and not the Echo, in which case you should focus your efforts on fixing the Internet connection.
-Often, just power cycling your cable modem or router is enough to resolve connectivity problems but sometimes it’s necessary to contact your ISP.
+Often, just power cycling your cable modem or router is enough to resolve connectivity problems, but sometimes it’s necessary to contact your ISP.

 Power Cycling Your Amazon Echo